amineelkouhen/redis-streams-lab/exercises/exercise-2-start.md

 Now set the TTL of the 'hello' string key to 5.
 Wait a while.
 Now try to edit the key again.
 What just happened?

 While the GUI is convenient, it may be necessary to enter commands directly.
 We got you covered there: to enter commands, you can click the 'CLI' icon on the bottom left.
 Try to edit a key now.

-But RedisInsight provides a more advanced CLI as well: click on the 'Workbench' tab on the very left (below the Browser tab you are in now).
+But RedisInsight provides a more advanced CLI and tutorial as well: click on the 'Workbench' tab on the very left (below the Browser tab you are in now).

-For the next exercises, we'll use this Workbench for interacting with Redis.
+For the next exercises, we'll use the CLI for interacting with Redis.

 ## Next steps